| Walking

 and Portland.

-There are walks to suit everyone – shorter pub and village
+There are walks to suit everyone – shorter pub and village strolls

-are circular and the directions are accompanied by maps.
+and the directions are accompanied by maps.

 And Dorset pubs are famous for the warmth of their welcome and their